surysagar/javascript-questions/README.md

 #### Answer: A

 A string is an iterable.
-The spread operator maps every character of an iterable to one element.
+The spread operator maps every character of an iterable to one element.[OOPS!]

 </p>
 </details>